Granite Stone or Marble for Kitchen Countertop In Malaysia?

 How Marble Tiles Function In Kitchen Spaces

-Marble are often chosen because nothing else looks quite like marble.
+Marble are often chosen for floors, but people are starting to use marble for countertops as well.
 The veining gives kitchens softness and depth, especially in modern minimalist cabinetry where you need one strong natural focal point.

 But marble requires the right expectations: